Mark-Vu/JobHub/README.md

 - Data Engineer Intern
 - Data Engineer Co-op

-And MANY more ...
-You will put all these keywords into Indeed, LinkedIn, Glassdoor, etc...
-You are excited/anxious and motivated when you just started applying, but after a few days/weeks, you get no interviews and this keyword search process starts to burn you out.

-Now, imagine you go to "_JobHubSFU.com_", and you see a tailored list of jobs that you can apply for, scraped from all these websites using enumerated keywords.
-You click on a job URL and you apply.
+...and so on.
+You diligently place these into platforms like Indeed, LinkedIn, Glassdoor, and more.
+Initially, enthusiasm fuels your search, but after weeks without success, it can wear you down.

+Enter "_JobHubSFU.com_", where you're greeted by a curated list of job opportunities, aggregated from various platforms based on common search terms.
+One-click takes you directly to the application.

-We hope this can make your student-professional transition easier.
-We also hope we can help you turn into a chapter of your career in life.
+Our mission is to ease your transition from student to professional and guide you into the next chapter of your career.

-### What's Next?
+### What's On The Horizon?
-Since we are first time using these technologies, we didn't have enough time to complete it.
-We will
-- first, discuss more possibilities and explore tool options, define scope and provide a more detailed proposal as a result
+Being newcomers to these technologies, we're still in the blueprint phase.
+Here's a roadmap:
+1. Broaden our horizons by researching more capabilities and tools.
-- then, will finalize on tech stack and architecture design
+2. Finalize our tech stack and architectural design.
-- discuss and break down the project into large/medium tasks
+3. Segment the project into sizable tasks.
-- break down larger tasks into individual minimal tickets that one person is able to take
-- work as a team in the initial setup
-- colab to build a fresh working application
-- deploy to make it internet-facing
-- invite other developers to contribute and make it more than a cs-job-only thing

-We will write comprehensive documentation for everyone (0 experience required kinda doc yea) who's interested in joining the project and contributing.
-This will be a sick project to work on to learn all aspects of software development and popular technologies, especially Amazon Web services (AWS).

-### Just some examples of how this project can be extended:
+4. Further dissect these tasks into actionable tickets that can be individually managed.
+5. Collaborate during the foundational setup.
+6. Build a functional, user-friendly application.
+7. Launch to the web.
+8. Open our doors to external developer contributions, expanding beyond just CS roles.

+In-depth documentation will accompany the project, ensuring that even those with minimal experience can jump in and contribute.
+It's an exciting venture, especially for those keen on exploring Amazon Web Services (AWS) and the intricacies of software development.

+### Potential Extensions:
-- Include user registration (major, experience level, etc)
+- **User Profiles**: Tailored by major, experience level, and more.
-    - There is a lot to work on for each major/experience level.
-- Include more websites
-    - We need customized scrapers for each website since their page structures are different.
-- Email/Message notification
+  - Custom experiences can be curated based on these details.
+- **More Platforms**: The more, the merrier.
+  - Custom scrapers will be necessary due to unique site structures.
-    - Register users to AWS SNS to give daily updates
+- **Notifications**: Email or messages via AWS SNS for daily updates.
-- Resume review section
-    - Post resumes and get advices/roasted
-Many more...

-A potential architecture image is attached as follows:
+- **Resume Review**: Share your CV and receive constructive feedback (or a gentle roast).

+... and countless other possibilities!

+For a sneak peek into our architectural vision, check out the preliminary diagram below.

 <img width="453" alt="image" src="https://github.com/Mark-Vu/JobHub/assets/99154887/2edfad7b-fe54-4ad1-bd35-48be40b64bb0">